Miccosukee Indian Village and Alligator show

 I held this one for several minutes, and my son took the photo – which wasn’t bad for an 8-year-old!

 At first, he was too frightened to hold it alone.

 One thing I never, ever do is push him to do things he doesn’t want to do.
 That produces fear.
 But I do encourage him to try new things.

 He gives it back and walks off.
 He then gives it a second thought and decides he wants to try it on his own.

 So our patient tribesman shows him exactly how to hold it.
 I do feel for this poor alligator.
 He is really getting squeezed!
 But I am proud that it is a safe environment and that he was talked through thoroughly before the event, and told what to do in an emergency too

 We head off to anger over the boardwalk area.
 This goes over the Everglades and swamp area.
 We see the razor snap sawgrass, and then we spy moving creatures that are black.

-No they are not alligators, they are their village pigs.
+No, they are not alligators, they are their village pigs.
 Enjoying the mud, we almost have a conversation with the big one as he heads up toward us.

 We finish off in the Museum.
 Inside is “Tiny”.
 He was used in films until he crushed some-ones ribs.
-Eventually I think they said he dies at 90 or 100 years of old age.
+Eventually, I think they said he dies at 90 or 100 years of old age.

 Explorason commented on how he really loved the museum the most.
-This surprised me, but the displays were a lot more professional that some we had seen in poorer countries in South America, so I guess that might be why.
+This surprised me, but the displays were a lot more professional than some we had seen in poorer countries in South America, so I guess that might be why.
 We also watched a short film giving an insight into the Indian culture.